 Swan Volume One

 The main character of Swan is a young woman named Masumi Hijiri, who lives in Japan.
 The series starts with her sneaking backstage at a ballet performance to express her admiration for the lead dancers, Alexei Sergeiev and Maria Prisetskaya.
 When Masumi meets them, she gets very tongue-tied, and instead shows her appreciation by trying to do a dance that Prisetskaya performed on stage during the show.
 The two ballet dancers excuse her, saying they appreciated the physical expression of her admiration.

-I really have to get the American editorial staff some appreciation for including footnotes in this volume for the technical ballet terms that appear in this volume.
+I really have to give the American editorial staff some appreciation for including footnotes for the technical ballet terms that appear in this volume.
 If I didn’t have these notes, I wouldn’t have understood some of the scenes.
 I also have to give Kyoko credit for including background information for the ballet pieces that the characters perform dances from.

 Admittedly, I’m really not a ballet fan.
 However, I thought that Kyoko was able to bring in enough drama and other storytelling elements to make the story interesting for readers who may not have much interest in ballet.
 One of the major running themes in this volume is Masumi’s perseverance, and how she continues to try even though a lot of things seem to be going against her.